 - large tomato (3″) is 4.7 mg,

-- a cup of chopped tomatoes has 4.6 mg.
+- cup of chopped tomatoes is 4.6 mg.

-Green, yellow, or orange tomato varieties have little or no lycopene.
+Green, yellow, or orange tomato varieties have insignificant amounts of lycopene.

-The main source of lycopene is processed tomato products.
-Lycopene isn’t destroyed by the processing methods.
+The main dietary source of lycopene in a standard Western diet is processed tomato products, as lycopene isn’t destroyed by processing methods: